 Step 2.
 Find solutions, like the breakthrough shampoo that makes reducing grey as easy as washing your hair.

 Step 3.
-Embrace change, by using Control GX daily and watching the grey hairs disappear.
+Embrace change, by using Control GX daily and watching the grey hairs gradually disappear.

 Step 4.
 Enjoy your confidence, by going out into the world, and crushing it.